resonatehq-examples/example-token-auth-ts/token-auth/README.md

 # token-auth

-This example showcases the usage of token base authentication.
+This example showcases the usage of token-based authentication.
 Only clients with a valid (correctly signed) jwt will be able to communicate with the resonate server.